Quick answer

-The Three AI Video Generators That Matter in 2026
+The AI Video Generators That Matter in 2026

 If you have been following the AI video space, you already know that 2026 has been a breakout year.
-The technology has moved from novelty to genuinely useful creative tooling, and three models have emerged as the clear leaders: Seedance 2.0 from ByteDance, Kling 3.0 from Kuaishou, and Veo 3.1 from Google DeepMind.
+The technology has moved from novelty to genuinely useful creative tooling, and a handful of models have emerged as the clear leaders: Seedance 2.0 from ByteDance, Kling 3.0 from Kuaishou, and Veo 3.1 from Google DeepMind — joined in May by Google's newest entry, Gemini Omni.

-We have tested all three extensively.
-Starrd is built on Seedance 2.0, so we are naturally partial to it — but we have spent real money and real time with Kling and Veo as well.
+We have tested all of them extensively.
+Starrd is built on Seedance 2.0, so we are naturally partial to it — but we have spent real money and real time with Kling, Veo, and Omni as well.
 This guide breaks down where each model excels, where it falls short, and which one is the best fit for your specific workflow.

 Quick Comparison